Join A Secret Italy

 Vicenza, Veneto, ItalyVicenza

-Most of my family live in a little place called Piovene Rocchette or in the nearby village of Santorso, neither are on any tourist route but both are pleasant towns to spend a morning.
+The foothills of the Alps (Dolomites) are where my family is from, and this area is rich in wonderful villages, picturesque hill towns, and world-renowned vineyards.
+Most of my family lives in a little place called Piovene Rocchette or in the nearby village of Santorso, neither is on any tourist route, but both are pleasant towns to spend a morning in.

 Let's start our exploration.
-If you get lost at anytime click here to view our map page.
+If you get lost at any time, click here to view our map page.

 P.S.
 Lake Garda, Verona and Venice have there own dedicated sections.
 Click the links to visit them.